AtmosphericX/AtmosphericX/project/docs/pages/widgets/alerts.md

 ## Examples
 ::: details Example 1
-- Prompt: Make an `alert` widget holds the event for `15` seconds, has a max event history of `25` minutes and sets the route header message to something like **Severe Thunderstorm Warning (Grand Junction, CO)** yet if not available default to the action type (`Updated/Issued/Upgraded`)
+- Prompt: Make an `alert` that holds the event for `15` seconds, has a max event history of `25` minutes and sets the route header message to something like **Severe Thunderstorm Warning (Grand Junction, CO)** yet if not available default to the action type (`Updated/Issued/Upgraded`)
 ```
 /widgets/alerts?setPauseTime=15&setMaxHistory=25&setValuePath=%properties.event% (%properties.sender_name ?? properties.action_type%)
 ```